 How much will an application cost?

-The licence fee is required upon application and the licence will not be issued until full payment has been received
+The licence will not be issued until full payment has been received.

 The licensing fee is not refundable if the property ceases to become a licensable HMO at any point after it has been issued.

 Who can be a licence holder?